eslamembaby4/syntra-website/WEBSITE_REVIEW_MEETING_NOTES.md

 With focused effort over the next 2-3 months, we can transform this site from "good" to "industry-leading" and create a competitive advantage through digital experience.

 ### The Ask:
-- **Leadership:** Approve budget and timeline for critical fixes + Phase 1 enhancements
+- **Leadership:** Approve timeline for critical fixes and Phase 1 enhancements
 - **Development:** Commit to fixing critical issues this week
 - **Marketing:** Create priority downloadable materials this month
 - **IT:** Deploy email signatures and support technical setup